richellethorpe/Space-Age-Calculator/README.md

 - BABELRC
 - JSON
 - WEBPACK
+- NODE

 ## Description

-- This application will check a sudoku grid to validate if it meets all sudoku rules.
+- This application determines a user's age based on a planet's solar years.

 ## Setup/Installation Requirements